North Korea commemorates birth of its founder - Journal du Cameroun

 “The great comrades Kim Il Sung and Kim Jong Il will always be with us,” read a banner made of greenery.

-In turn each group approached the bronze edifices, most people with single blooms, some carrying golden baskets of flowers — making their offerings before assembling in formation.
+In turn each group — including the occasional set of tourists — approached the bronze edifices, most people with single blooms, some carrying golden baskets of flowers, making their offerings before assembling in formation.

 “Let us bow before the statues,” intoned an announcer half-hidden by horticulture, prompting deep bows from civilians and salutes from military detachments.